HSU at a Glance

 HSU welcomes students of all faiths and beliefs to attend our institution.
 In the 2018-2019 academic year, HSU is home to 2,344 students, including 1,761 undergraduate and 583 graduate and doctoral students.

-Through its seven academic divisions, HSU offers more than 80 majors, minors, graduate degrees, and concentrations, from business to theology.
+Through its seven academic divisions, HSU offers more than 75 majors, minors and concentrations, and 20 graduate degrees, from business to theology.

 We’re proud of our intimate class sizes.
 Our 12:1 student-faculty ratio allows for personal attention from your professors.
 More than 90 percent of our faculty members hold the highest degrees in their fields of study.